 Ceremonial grade cacao

 Cacao ceremonies become more popular and exist in many forms and shapes.
 Something we can only support with all our heart.
 Working with cacao in different healing and connecting practices is a beautiful combination.
-If you want to join a cacao ceremony we happily connect you to our network and you can check what we have planned as well.
+If you want to join a cacao ceremony we happily connect you to our network and you can check our planned events as well.

 All our cacao is ceremonial grade quality although we not always promote it under this title.
 Feel free to ask us anything about our cacao and if you’re interested in a ceremonial block.